Magic continuum in twisted bilayer square lattice with staggered flux: Single-layer continuum model

 The sublattice $A$ corresponds to $i=1,3$ while the sublattice $B$ corresponds to $i=2,4$.
 The fermion operator at $\r(\R,i)$ will be denoted as $f_{\R i\alpha}$.

 The energy spectrum of the model Eq. \eqref{eq:lattice_ham} is given by

 where the two $\pm$ signs are independent of each other.
 The four combination of $\pm$ signs corresponds to four different bands.
-In the reduced Brillouin zone $k_x, k_y\in [0,\pi)$, there is a gapless point at $\K=(\pi/2,\pi/2)$ at half filling.
+In the reduced Brillouin zone $k_x, k_y\in [0,\pi)$, there is a gapless point at $\K=(\pi/2,\pi/2)$ at half filling, as shown in Fig. \ref{fig_mono_dispersion}.
 In this model, half filling occurs at zero energy due to the symmetry $\mathcal{T}$.
 One observes that the position of the gapless point is independent of $t/\Delta$.
 This gapless point can be captured by two gapless Dirac cones in a continuum description.
 The ratio $t/\Delta$ controls the Dirac velocity anisotropy of these Dirac cones.
-In this work, we will focus on the isotropic limit where $t/\Delta = 1$ \footnote{As a side note, in the context of the algebraic spin liquid, the Dirac velocity anisotropy for the spinons, which is controlled by the deviation of $t/\Delta$ from 1, has been shown to be irrelevant in the renormalization group sense in the large-$N_f$ limit \cite{vafek2002relativity, franz2002qed, Hermele}.
+In this work, we will focus on the isotropic limit where $t/\Delta = 1$, but the main features of our final results remain robust when anisotropy is present \footnote{As a side note, in the context of the algebraic spin liquid, the Dirac velocity anisotropy for the spinons, which is controlled by the deviation of $t/\Delta$ from 1, has been shown to be irrelevant in the renormalization group sense in the large-$N_f$ limit \cite{vafek2002relativity, franz2002qed, Hermele}.
 Here, $N_f$ refers to the number of flavor of spinons.}.

 To obtain the continuum model for the gapless Dirac cones at half-filling, we expand the Hamiltonian around the $\K$ point and introduce the Dirac fermions basis $\psi_{a\alpha}^I (\R)$ in the following way:

 Here the superscript $I=1,2$ of $\psi^{I}_{a\alpha}$ labels the two components of a Dirac spinor, and the subscript $a=1,2$ and $\alpha=1,2$ label the valley and spin degrees of freedom respectively.
 Denoting the deviation of momentum $\k$ from the $\K$ point as $\q$, i.e. $\q\equiv \k-\K$, and further switching to the $45^\circ$-rotated coordinates, $q_1=\frac{1}{\sqrt{2}}(q_x+q_y),$ $q_2=\frac{1}{\sqrt{2}} (-q_x+q_y),$ the continuum Hamiltonian becomes